Data sources studio

 The 3‑step journey

-• Start with “Board Required” items (lock icon).
-They’re enough to automatically deploy an out‑of‑the‑box (OOTB) board for your vertical.
+Pro tip: start with "Board Required" items (lock icon).
+They're enough to automatically deploy an OOTB board for your data source.

-Tailor creates a clear, actionable implementation plan, based on your industry.
+Tailor creates a clear, actionable implementation plan, based on your data source.

 What you see:

-• A “Values” column to document default values to pass.
+A "Values" column to document default values to pass.
+This information is also passed through to the Implement guide, giving developers extra context.

 What you can do: